van-richard/van-richard.github.io/_posts/2022-03-30-bash-tutorial.markdown

 $ pwd
 {% endhighlight %}

 Going back into the "test_1" folder, we are now going make a file.
 While there are a few ways to make files, I want to start with the harder method first (Not neccessarily difficult, but takes a lot of getting use to).
-I will only cover the basics of Vim, while leaving the more fun stuff in [Other Uses].
+I will only cover the basics of Vim, while leaving the more fun stuff in [Other Uses](#other-uses).

 We will use a text editor called Vim, which you could say is similar with Notepad, etc. The command to run Vim is `vi` following with the file name and file data type.
 We will make a text file called "test."